Almost all major roadways and highways are divided into lanes. These lanes have lines on the road surface that indicate:

 USING YOUR MIRRORS

-Your inside and outside rear view mirrors will show you the traffic that is behind your vehicle.
+You’re inside your vehicle and the outside rearview mirrors will show you the traffic that is behind your vehicle.
 They will not:

 • Show you what is immediately beside you.

 • Show you what is slightly behind you in the lane next to you.

 These areas are called “blind spots”.